 Note: The model logs relevant data to MATLAB workspace in a structure called

 sldemo_clutch_output.
-For information about signal logging, see Configure a Signal for Logging.
+For information about signal logging, see Mark Signals for Logging.

 Double click on the 'Unlocked' subsystem in the model window to open it.
 This subsystem models both sides of the clutch, coupled by the friction torque.
 It is constructed around the integrator blocks which calculate engine and vehicle speeds (see Figure 4).
 The model uses gain, multiplication, and summation blocks to compute the speed derivatives (acceleration) from the states and the subsystem inputs of engine torque,